 Common Tick Species Found in the Midwest

-Also called the Black Legged Tick, Deer Ticks are one of the most detrimental tick species found in the Midwest.
-Deer Ticks transmit Lymes Disease, which is an infectious disease that causes muscle fatigue, fever, chills, a circular rash, headaches, dizziness, nerve pain, and numbness.
+Also called the black-legged tick, deer ticks are one of the most detrimental tick species found in the Midwest.
+Deer Ticks transmit Lyme disease, which is an infectious disease that causes muscle fatigue, fever, chills, a circular rash, headaches, dizziness, nerve pain, and numbness.
 If detected early, treatments are more likely to be effective.
 Late-stage Lyme disease can be more difficult to treat and usually sets in around 6-36 months after the original infection.

 - Swollen lymph nodes

 Additionally, they may cause tick paralysis, which happens when a female tick has been attached to the host for several days they are able to paralyze the host.
 They may also carry Rocky Mountain Spotted Fever, but it is rare in the Midwest.

 The Lone Star Tick continues to spread north in the Midwest and is most active from April-September.
 They are distinguished by the white spot on their back, which is larger in females.
 The rest of their body is caramel brown.
 Lone star ticks also transmit the bacteria that causes rabbit fever.

 For pets, the best tick prevention is a monthly flea and tick medication.
 For humans, the best prevention is to wear long sleeves and inspect yourself after spending time outdoors.
 We offer tick treatments in yards from April-October, which also treats mosquitoes and gnats.
 Give us a call at (844) 922-7732 to schedule a tick treatment for your yard!